In Memory of our Founder Rodger D. Young

 “Rodger was a legal giant.
 His deep intelligence and commanding presence were felt from the boardroom to the courtroom.
 He is deeply missed, but both his memory and legacy live on.”
 Jaye Quadrozzi

 Rodger D. Young was born in Montana and graduated from the University of Montana with honors.
 He received his Juris Doctorate from the University of Minnesota.
 He then joined the law firm of Moll, Desenberg & Bayer, which had been founded in 1846 and was Detroit’s oldest law firm.
 He became the firm’s youngest partner in 60 years.

 In 1991, he left that firm to focus more intensively on antitrust and business jury trial practice and shortly thereafter founded the civil litigation boutique that he presently heads.

-Mr. Young is admitted to the following courts: United States Supreme Court, U.S. Court of Appeals for the 1st, 2nd, 6th, 7th, 9th and Federal Circuits, in addition to numerous District Courts throughout the United States.
-It is common for clients and law firms around the country to retain Mr. Young as trial counsel in large and high-profile commercial cases.
+Mr. Young was admitted to the following courts: United States Supreme Court, U.S. Court of Appeals for the 1st, 2nd, 6th, 7th, 9th and Federal Circuits, in addition to numerous District Courts throughout the United States.
+It was common for clients and law firms from around the country to retain Mr. Young as trial counsel in large and high-profile commercial cases.

-Mr. Young has extensive experience in complex commercial litigation including antitrust, patent, high technology, telecommunications, trade secret, automotive, shareholder/partner disputes, and construction matters.
-Mr. Young has won forty-seven of fifty-two jury trials in federal and state courts.
+Mr. Young had extensive experience in complex commercial litigation including antitrust, patent, high technology, telecommunications, trade secret, automotive, shareholder/partner disputes, and construction matters.
+Mr. Young won forty-seven of fifty-two jury trials in federal and state courts during his illustrious career.